Best Coolers for Overlanding

 While their price tag can cause sticker shock, these coolers offer many advantages over the typical cooler designed for backyard barbecues, picnics, and sports events (though you can certainly use your mighty overland cooler for those events).

 In this guide, I’ll explain some of the key factors in choosing a cooler as well as share some recommendations for some of the best overlanding coolers available.
+In case you are looking for a quick recommendation, our favorite overland cooler is the Pelican Elite Wheeled Cooler, which keeps food cold for many days and comes with a lifetime warranty.

 Best Overland Coolers